• Skip to main content

 Salt would have been an unaffordable luxury for the poor.

-I made my horsebread loaf with some lively sourdough starter I was given not too long ago.
-This is my second sourdough loaf, the first one being a resounding success.
 To accompany the horsebread I made a simple stew with Shetland beef and vegetables, based on the following 15th-century recipe:

-So, this is my recipe for horsebread.
+So, this is my horsebread recipe.

-I have no idea how authentic it is, but from what I’ve read I would think it’s a pretty good attempt.
 Do let me know what you think of the recipe, or what you thought if you read the book!
-I’m a quarter of the way through the sequel, World Without End, and I’m enjoying it as much as I did the first book.
-I really hope there is a third on the way!
+I’m a quarter of the way through the sequel, World Without End.
+I’m enjoying it as much as I did the first in the series.
+I really hope there is a third* on the way!

 Mediaeval Horsebread